Tamer El Hennawy

 Partner, Co-Head of Capital Markets and Corporate and M&A

-Tamer El Hennawy is a Partner in Matouk Bassiouny & Hennawy and the Co-Head of the Corporate and M&A and Capital Markets practice groups.
+Tamer El Hennawy is a Partner at Matouk Bassiouny & Hennawy, the Co-Head of the Corporate and M&A, and Capital Markets practice groups, and heads the firm’s real estate sector.
 He represents leading Egyptian corporations and has been working on most of the public offerings that occurred in the country in the past six years.

 He has helped execute high-value acquisitions, restructurings, and divestitures in Egypt for companies in the natural resources, manufacturing, construction, real estate, pharmaceutical and tourism industries. while also working on the sale of operating fields that were carried out by the Egyptian Petroleum Corporation.

 Tamer El Hennawy is excellent for M&A matters.
 He is a top-level lawyer.